MilenTecle/znapped/README.md

 1. Add video upload functionality for posts.
 I was planning on implementing that but I had to leave it out due to time constraints.
 2. Implement user mentions for post captions and comments.
 I was planning on implementing this as well but I hade to leave this out as well due to time constraints to get it to function properly.
 3. Instant reply functionality in messages.
 I didn't have time to implement this but for the future I'm planning to add this as well.
-4. Add success messages when user logs in and performs edit and delete operations.
+4. Add success messages when user logs in and performs editing actions.

 ## Reusable Components